acao/graphiql/packages/graphiql/src/components/common/themes/README.md

 # What's in a theme?

-Themes export a `<Layout/>` component and a `theme-ui` theme.
+Themes export a `<Layout/>` component and a `@theme-ui/core` theme.
 Smaller themes can just re-export the default layout component and more ambitious themes can provide their own `<Layout/>` and override how the application is rendered.
 This allows top level markup/layout customization beyond simple aesthetics.

-## The theme-ui theme
+## The @theme-ui/core theme

-Components that are not the Layout itself rely on the `theme-ui` constants for styling.
+Components that are not the Layout itself rely on the `@theme-ui/core` constants for styling.
 This is how they can be customized.
 To make sure this doesn't break, the theme will have some must-have constants yet to be defined.

 ## The Layout component